Keyframe-Entertainment XR Projects

 In a VR class, Julian worked with teammates on a VR immersive project for The Department of Pediatric Endocrinology & Diabetes at Stanford.

 They imported the environment and characters from the Unity Store.
 The main animator Scott Kravits animated the interaction of the characters, and Effy Zhang focused on 3D modeling and rigging the user avatar.
 Julian’s role was research, asset curation, admin, and advisory.

 FINAL PROJECT: Multi-track VR interactive Music Video (2018)

-In this experience the user is seated in a virtual music studio.
+Julian created this experience, in which the user is seated in a virtual music studio.
 The user is able to push knobs on the mixing board that control the volume of 5 different parts of a music track: Drums, Bass, Synth, Voice, and Effects.
 With each movement of the knob, the specific channel is manipulated for each part of the song.
-The VR experience is coded so that the audio is manipulated through the channel knobs, and visual special effects fill the environment.
+The VR experience is coded so that the audio is changed through the channel knobs, and synchronized visual special effects fill the environment.
 Coding of the slider was created by the class TA’s, and the animations were created by Julian in Unity.